-Personal Pro plans for personal and family use start at 500GB storage, but this is expandable up to 2TB.
+Personal Pro plans for personal and family use start at fairly beefy 2TB storage for the Solo Basic plan or a positively capacious 6TB for the Solo Professional plan.
 One potential catch is that plans must be paid for annually, as there is no monthly payment option.
 That said, the 2TB price per year, in particular, represents good value for money.

 The free plan provides access to most features, but there are some features which are only available to Personal Pro members.

 Payment can be made by card or PayPal.
-Sync.com also accepts potentially anonymous payment in Bitcoin/Bitcoin Cash, which is processed by BitPay.
+Sync.com also accepts potentially anonymous payment in Bitcoin.

 - Unlimited data transfer (Personal Pro accounts only)